Nathan Harris (rugby union): Early career

-2015-2016
+2015–2016

 After missing all of international rugby in 2015 due to injury, Harris was re-selected for the All Blacks in the 32-man squad to face Wales in 2016.
-Harris replaced Dane Coles off the bench in the first and second tests of the series, scoring the winning try of the first test long after the whistle was blown, allowing the All Blacks to win 39-21.
+Harris replaced Dane Coles off the bench in the first and second tests of the series, scoring the winning try of the first test long after the whistle was blown, allowing the All Blacks to win 39–21.
 Harris only managed 13 minutes of game-time across the series however, due to the dominance of Coles, who was later nominated for World Rugby Player of the Year in 2016.
 Harris was named to start in the first test of the Bledisloe Cup against Australia that year, but was replaced by Codie Taylor due to snapping his ACL prior to the test.
 Harris missed the rest of 2016 due to injury.

-2017-2019
+2017–2019

-Harris was selected for the 2017 series against the British and Irish Lions, replacing Codie Taylor in the warm-up 78-0 demolition of Samoa the week before the first test.
+Harris was selected for the 2017 series against the British and Irish Lions, replacing Codie Taylor in the warm-up 78–0 demolition of Samoa the week before the first test.
 Harris performed incredibly well throwing the lineout ball, with the All Blacks winning all nine of Harris' throws.
 This saw Harris chosen to replace Taylor off the bench in all three tests against the Lions.
 Harris only played 23 minutes of game time across the series unfortunately, with Taylor being one of the standout performers of the series.

 Harris stayed injury-free for the rest of 2017 and played another five times in the year.
 Harris started against the Barbarians on the end-of-year tour.
 Despite a great performance for most of the fixture, Harris silenced critics by scoring a great try.
 Harris was replaced by debutant Asafo Aumua with 12 minutes left.
 Harris started again on tour against a French XV before making way for Aumua with 14 minutes to go.
 Harris made two more appearances for the All Blacks on the end-of-year tour, replacing Taylor- the clear first-choice hooker, off the bench in wins against Scotland and Wales.

 Harris replaced Taylor off the bench in the first two tests of the 2018 French series, but missed the third test due to the birth of his first child.
 Liam Coltman earned a re-call to international rugby in Harris' absence.
 He played a total of nine tests off the bench in 2018, but with Dane Coles returning from injury, Harris was once again relegated to the third-choice hooker, for the All Blacks, after the end of the 2018 Rugby Championship.

 Breaking his leg during the 2019 Mitre 10 Cup meant that Harris was not considered for selection towards the 2019 Rugby World Cup.

+Outside of rugby

+From 2016 to 2022, Harris pursued a Bachelor's degree at the University of Waikato in Health, Sport, and Human Performance.
+He majored in Sport Development and Coaching, with a minor in Geography.